US vows tariffs on Mexico until it stops border crossings | DW | 31.05.2019

 Donald Trump's new trade deal with Mexico and Canada awaits ratification and yet he has scheduled fresh tariffs on Mexican goods.
-He warned he would steadily jack up tariffs unless Mexico can stop border crossings.
+He warned he would steadily jack up tariffs unless Mexico stops border crossings.

 The US on Thursday vowed imposed a 5% tariff on all goods coming in from Mexico in retaliation for uncontrolled migration over their shared border.

-US President Donald Trump said he would increase the tariff until Mexico was able to stop people illegally crossing out of its northern border.
+US President Donald Trump said he would increase the tariff until Mexico was able to stop people illegally crossing into the US via the countries' shared border.

-Border control was one of Trump's key election promises, centered on constructing a physical barrier.
+Border control was one of Trump's key election promises, and centers on constructing a physical barrier.

 Trump announced the policy in typical fashion, with a post on a Twitter.